k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 The collected data powers customizable dashboards for tracking and improving the solution.
 This database also supports the Evaluation platform for testing and validation.

+## aifusion Web Application

+The aifusion web app provides the tools that accompany the whole agent framework and builder lifecycle:

+* **Chat Playground**, a chat user interface, which enables developer a quick, out of the box way, to interact with their agents. it also includes a Trace Panel that enable viewing a detailed trace of what are inputs and outputs of each called agent and tool and how many tokens were consumed in each step.

+  >  This Trace panel is available in addition to the comprehensive debugging capabilities and visibility at the Broadway flows and Java code within the Studio.

+* **Evaluation workspace**, where testers can design and easily build, with a native chat interface, test cases for your agents, saving them into test suites, with all evaluation dimensions.
+Having it fully integrated with the Fabric, as data product platform leverage the capability to build reliable agents for C360 enterprises needs.

+  >  An accomplishing tool, for running regressions on these test cases, is the **Pipeline**.

+* **Observation**, a production monitoring and analytics platform providing visibility into agent behavior, performance metrics, and operational health, via flexible dashboards, as well as with the ability to drill down, by picking a specific conversation and see its details.